meaniebeanie22/meaniebeanie22.github.io/chapters/at-the-sign-of-the-spyglass.md

 2. Jim spots Black Dog, who runs and is not caught
 3. They talk of Pew, and how him and his gang used to come to the Spy-glass
 4. General chatter between Silver and Jim
-5. They go back to the Hispanola, Silver leaves while Livesey, Jim, and Trelawney go aboard to inspect the ship
+5. They go back to the *Hispaniola*, Silver leaves while Livesey, Jim, and Trelawney go aboard to inspect the ship

 #### Analysis:
 This chapter elaborates on LJS, bringing him further into the spotlight of the book.
 Stevenson provides a background for him that matches his personality, and we see his interactions with Jim and Livesey, with the Livesey remarking [:'I don’t put much faith in your discoveries, as a general thing; but I will say this, John Silver suits me.'](#start=[“Well, squire,” said Dr. Livesey, “I don’t put much faith in your discoveries, as a general thing; but I will say this, John Silver suits me.”]), which ends up haunting him in the next few chapters.